zx80/flask-simple-auth/docs/TUTORIAL.md

 curl -si -X GET http://localhost:5000/hello  # 200
 ```

-You should see a log line for the request in the application terminal, some
+You should see a log line for the request in the application terminal,
-debug output, and the JSON response in the second terminal, with 3 FSA-specific
+possibly some debug output, and the JSON response in the second terminal,
-headers telling the request, the authentication and execution time:
+with 3 FSA-specific headers telling the request, the authentication and
+execution time:

 ```http
 HTTP/1.1 200 OK